-Voting in 59 seats of Tripura Assembly begins; BJP looks to root out CPM
+Tripura polls: 74 per cent voter turnout till 4 pm; CM Manik eyes 5th term

 The Bharatiya Janata Party (BJP) and the ruling Left Front have left no stone unturned to woo the voters.

-Voting for the 59 out of 60 seats will be held at 3,214 polling stations.
+Voting for the 59 out of 60 seats is being held at 3,214 polling stations.
 Polling in the Charilam constituency has been deferred due to the death of CPM candidate Ramendra Narayan Debbarma.
 It will be held on 12 March.

 The much-awaited polling in this northeastern state will decide the electoral fortunes of 292 candidates, including 23 women.